tony-hong/event-embedding-multitask/README.md

 # Event Embeddings with a Multi-Task Approach

-This is the repository for the \*SEM 2018 papar ["Learning Distributed Event Representations with a Multi-Task Approach"](http://aclweb.org/anthology/S18-2002) by Xudong Hong, Asad Sayeed and Vera Demberg.
+This is the repository for the \*SEM 2018 paper ["Learning Distributed Event Representations with a Multi-Task Approach"](http://aclweb.org/anthology/S18-2002) by Xudong Hong, Asad Sayeed and Vera Demberg.

 The published paper is [star-sem-paper.pdf](https://github.com/tony-hong/event-embedding-multitask/blob/master/star-sem-paper.pdf) and the supplemental document is [star-sem-supplemental.pdf](https://github.com/tony-hong/event-embedding-multitask/blob/master/star-sem-supplemental.pdf).
 The source code and more information are in [event-embedding](https://github.com/tony-hong/event-embedding-multitask/tree/master/event-embedding).